POINT -- Pursuing Our Italian Names Together

 Payment:

-(Please make sure you note your choice of sandwich with you check!)
+(Please make sure you note your FOOD choice with you check!)

 Checks MUST be received no later than: